Crowdsourced verification of π's digits — one chunk at a time

 How Verification Works

-Verified — 3+ independent submissions agree
+Verified — 3+ independent contributors agree

-Pending — Fewer than 3 submissions, awaiting consensus
+Pending — fewer than 3 independent submissions

 The Idea